CSin007/CSin007/README.md

 🚀 **Currently Learning**:

-- Building MERN stack projects
+- The ELK stack
-- Working as a machine learning intern on a project to detect gender biases in article deletion on the wikipedia
+- Working as a NLP research intern to explore how co-writing with AI tools influences opinions

 📚 **Hobbies**: